blockydevs/qubic-hw-companion-wallet/src/packages/hw-app-qubic-react/README.md

 ### React Query Provider Requirement

+> If your app is not going to use any of those hooks, you can skip this requirement.

 In case to usage of `useQubicRpcXXX` or `useQubicLedgerXXXMutation` hooks, to handle RPC calls efficiently, the library requires wrapping your application with a React Query provider.
 Ensure that your app is wrapped with `QueryClientProvider` from `@tanstack/react-query`:

 ```tsx